 We are Christ's ambassadors and we can leave the ambassadorial work of representing our country to the U.S. diplomatic corp.
 Humility recognizes that, while I may not see it through the same lens, other people in other cultures might just have another view of things.

-Maps made in the U.S. during the cold war always seemed to put the U.S. square in the middle and then cut the U.S.S.R in half, relegting the largest country in the world to the fringes.
+Maps made in the U.S. during the cold war always seemed to put the U.S. square in the middle and then cut the U.S.S.R in half, relegating the largest country in the world to the fringes.

-Germans made maps for ages that placed them squarely in the center of the page - even though they are 60 degress north of the equator.
+Germans made maps for ages that placed them squarely in the center of the page - even though they are 60 degrees north of the equator.
 This required shrinking Africa(20% of the earth's surface) and enlarging Europe (7% of the earth's surface) until they were nearly the same size.